LF-digitala-kanaler/LFDS/content/components/web/forms/checkbox.md

       Checkboxes should be unchecked by default (unless viewing a representation of previous choices - like having the add-on "Mer" on your car insurance).

+      ### Checkbox cards

+      The checkbox card is a version of the [radio card for primary choice](radio-buttons#radio-card-for-primary-choice), which allows for multiple items to be selected.
+Although called a card, it looks more like a button and which visually is dominated by an icon and label explaining the choice, with a small checkbox in the top left corner.
+The checkbox card was first created for internal systems where to be used for main choices in an input field-heavy flow, to give it an heightened importance compared to normal checkboxes.
+As possible uses in other contexts (such as filters on a table) could easily be imagined it was integrated into LFDS/LFUI although it at the time of writing wasn't in use any customer facing interface.

       ## Please consider